OCsonic/wireplumber-openrc/README.md

 # wireplumber-openrc
-OpenRC services for WirePlumber ( Also contains a skeleton "pipewire-service-manager" service so that you can replace WirePlumber with another session manager )
+OpenRC services for WirePlumber ( For replacing WirePlumber with another session manager you need to tag the service with pipwire-session-manager )